Megan Ryerson

 Professor Megan S. Ryerson is the UPS Foundation Chair of Transportation and Professor of City and Regional Planning and Electrical & Systems Engineering at the University of Pennsylvania.

 Dr. Ryerson’s research emphasis is in the area of transportation engineering and planning, with a focus on intercity transportation planning and urban transportation safety.
-Dr. Ryerson has led research initiatives and published extensively in the area of air transportation, including environmental impacts, economic development, and multimodal planning.
-In 2024, along with an interdisciplinary team, Dr. Ryerson was awarded a $6M NASA University Leadership Initiative award to study, develop, and deploy solutions for aviation system resilience.
+Dr. Ryerson has written extensively in the area of air transportation, including environmental impacts, economic development, and multimodal planning.
+In 2024 Dr. Ryerson was awarded a $6M NASA University Leadership Initiative award to study, develop, and deploy solutions for aviation system resilience.
 In the urban transportation safety area, Dr. Ryerson founded the Center for Safe Mobility under which she focuses on the development of development of novel, human-centered transportation safety metrics as well as the evaluation of safety-focused policies.
 Dr. Ryerson has published over 65 peer-reviewed articles, won numerous awards for her scholarship and leadership, and counseled major airlines, cities, Universities, airports and Port Authorities, and the Federal Aviation Administration.

 Research interests: